jlima91/ska-sdp-instrumental-calibration/README.md

    [everybeam package](https://gitlab.com/ska-telescope/sdp/ska-sdp-func-everybeam/)
    script `download_ms.sh`, but one will also be made available in this package.
  * The [everybeam coeffs](https://gitlab.com/ska-telescope/sdp/ska-sdp-func-everybeam/-/tree/master/coeffs)
    directory is also needed to generate beam models.
+The directory path supplied to `predict_from_components` is used to set environment variable `EVERYBEAM_DATADIR`.

 For detailed package requirements, see `pyproject.toml`.
 This is the Poetry config file to manage application dependencies.
 To install Poetry, use: